Explore our interactive decarbonization map and live environmental dashboard.

 State-level climate legislation often receives less public attention than federal policy, but these bills directly shape the daily reality of the communities we work with.
 Engagement at this level is where individual voices have the most leverage.

-TerraFuture's position: While we operate primarily in the Pacific Northwest, we support this model and are advocating for similar legislation in Oregon.
-Community-based organizations are uniquely positioned to design and implement adaptation projects that reflect local needs.
+TerraFuture's position: While we operate primarily in the Pacific Northwest, we have studied the CRC Program as a model and are advocating for similar funding structures in Oregon.
+Community-based organizations are uniquely positioned to design and operate resilience infrastructure that reflects local needs.

 What You Can Do